-- (1) [Papers] A paper presented for filing [shall] must contain either of the following if it was served other than through the court's electronic filing system: - (A) an acknowledgment of service by the person served; or - (B) proof of service in the form of a statement by the person who made service certifying: - (i) the date and manner of service; - (ii) the names of the persons served; and - (iii) the mail or electronic addresses, facsimile numbers, or the addresses of the places of delivery, as appropriate for the manner of service.
+(1) A paper presented for filing must contain either of the following if it was served other than through the court's electronic filing system:

+(A) an acknowledgment of service by the person served; or

+(B) proof of service in the form of a statement by the person who made service certifying:

+(i) the date and manner of service;

+(ii) the names of the persons served; and

+(iii) the mail or electronic addresses, facsimile numbers, or the addresses of the places of delivery, as appropriate for the manner of service.

-- (2) Proof of service may appear on or be affixed to the papers filed. - [(3) The clerk may permit papers to be filed without acknowledgment or proof of service but shall require such to be filed promptly thereafter.
-The court will not take any action on any such papers, including requests for ex parte relief, until an acknowledgment or proof of service is filed.] - (e) Clerk's Refusal of Documents.
+(2) Proof of service may appear on or be affixed to the papers filed.

+(e) Clerk's Refusal of Documents.
 The clerk must not refuse to accept for filing any paper presented for that purpose solely because it is not presented in proper form as required by these Rules.